 It is your responsibility to know and follow these deadlines and procedures imposed by the English Department, the Graduate College, and the Graduation Office.
 Missed deadlines may result in graduation being cancelled and postponed to a later semester.

 Administrative procedures for graduation can appear imposing.
 However, with advance planning and attention to detail, everything should go smoothly.
 For detailed information about the graduation process each academic year, there are several helpful and necessary resources to assist you.
-Each fall there will also be a graduation advising meeting conducted by the Graduate Program Staff that all students (and their major professor) should plan to attend in the academic year they plan to graduate (if not sooner).
+Each fall there will also be a graduation advising meeting conducted by the Graduation Support Staff that all students (and their major professor) should plan to attend in the academic year they plan to graduate (if not sooner).

 Graduation Bootcamp for English Department Graduate Students